jamesballaro/nvim-config/README.md

 Simple neovim config

-This repository contains a personal Neovim configuration (LazyVim + plugins) designed to work on macOS (arm64) and Linux (x86_64).
+This repository contains my personal Neovim configuration (which lets me setup on new devices easily)

-Quick notes to get started after cloning:

-Prerequisites
-- Neovim 0.9+ (recommended)
-- git
-- Python 3 (python3)
-- A C compiler (clang or gcc) for building some treesitter parsers

 Bootstrap (example)